-CLARA LEMLICH AWARDS - The "I Have Something to Say" event will be held Monday May 1, 2017 at the Puffin Gallery for Social Activism at the Museum of the City of New York.
-Reception at 6:30pm, Program at 7:15pm.
-RSVP to info@LaborArts.org.
-Video of previous honorees can be found here, photos here, and additional video here.
+CLARA LEMLICH AWARDS - The "I Have Something to Say" event was held Monday May 1, 2017 at the Puffin Gallery for Social Activism at the Museum of the City of New York.
+Video and photos from the event will be available shortly; video of previous honorees can be found here, photos here, and additional video here.

 Remembering Ralph Fasanella - featuring twelve remarkable paintings by this socially engaged artist who was often called an "aftist of the people."